davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

     - The indent logic starts with normal `cindent` styles and adds special cases for comments, JSDoc, arrays, and switch/case.

-Since I use [othree/yajs.vim] for my syntax, I use [gavocanov/vim-js-indent] for improved indenting.
+When I used [othree/yajs.vim] for my syntax, I used [gavocanov/vim-js-indent] for improved indenting.
 Your best bet with any of these is to try it out and see if you like the indent style it provides over what Vim provides by default.